chiqui3d/ub-server/README.md

 # Undefined Behavior Server 👀

-**Undefined Behavior Server** is a HTTP 1.1 server made with **Epoll** and for the practice of programming in C. Actually it works quite well, I have tested it with a HTML template.
+**Undefined Behavior Server** is a HTTP 1.1 server made with **Epoll** and **Pthread** for the practice of programming in C. Actually it works quite well, I have tested it with a HTML template.
 According to **Valgrind** I don't have any memory leak `valgrind --leak-check=full bin/ubserver -a 127.0.0.1 -l`)

-Currently, it is being developed with **Epoll** to accept client connections via event notifications, in which the file descriptors of each client/connection are included for later use.
-All this can be seen in https://github.com/chiqui3d/ud-server/blob/main/src/accept_client_epoll.c

-I have created several tests with different system, the default one is with **Epoll**, but then I created the `accept_client_fork.c` file, That creates a process (fork) for each request, and the results are very bad.

-I have also created a small thread pool `accept_client_thread.c`, if I can really call it that, where 5 threads are created and in each of them new clients can be accepted, this is considerably faster.
-So the ideal would be to create a **real thread pool**, where these connections are managed with **Epoll** and putting a limit of connections in each thread, although I still don't have it clear, I would have to investigate a little more.
+At first it started as a single test with Epoll, but I have continued practising and finally got a small server serving static content with Epoll and Pthread https://github.com/chiqui3d/ud-server/blob/main/src/accept_client_thread_epoll.c

 I have added a **priority queue with the heap** data structure (min-heap), to manage the time of the connections and to be able to add the keep-alive feature, it is also good to close the connections that are not being used for a while, testing I have realized that Chrome does not close the connections until you close the browser.